ETHLocal/Manifesto/README.md

 **ETHLocal Decentralized Flexible Organization (DFO) and LOCAL Token**

-ETHLocal financial governance is at R&D stage and represented by a Decentralized Flexible Organization founded via dfohub.com.
-The specific DFO structure setup allows ETHLocal to have all the basic features of a DAO without being owned by anyone in particular.
+ETHLocal's governance is based on a Decentralized Flexible Organization (NO INVESTMENT, PURE R&D) founded at dfohub.com The specific DFO structure setup allows ETHLocal to have all the basic features of a DAO without the constraints of a single ownership.
 It also allows modular micro-services to be applied to its governance system by direct implementation as well as importing from other DFOs.
 10,000,000 LOCAL ERC20 Voting Tokens were created, 50% of which are held by ETHLocal DFO Wallet and 50% are kept as circulating supply for grants and genesis airdrops.
 LOCAL ERC20 tokens represent the voting power in ETHLocal: new technical and community proposals as well as ETHLocal curated hackathons and events requiring consensus mechanisms will be voted by LOCAL token holders, in proportion to their owned amount.
 ETHLocal DFO also allows the creation of sub-DFOs, each with their own voting tokens, that represent individual projects as well as one-time or recurring events like conferences, meetups and hackathons.
 Existing DFOs can become part of ETHLocal and ETHLocal itself could, theoretically, become a sub-DFO of other DFOs too.
 The voting power ratio between LOCAL and sub-DFO tokens will be established by a function yet to be designed and voted.